-The Canadian economy softened under the weight of higher interest rates with moderating wage growth, decelerating gross domestic product growth, and a rising unemployment rate.
-Higher shelter costs, which are directly related to higher interest rates, and some labor-intensive services are still seeing some elevated inflation.
-Most economists now believe that the Bank of Canada will cut interest rates by another 50 bps by the end of the year as there is a reasonable expectation inflation will continue to ease in line with their forecasts.
+The Canadian economy and labour markets have weakened under the weight of higher interest rates decelerating gross domestic product growth and a rising unemployment rate.
+Higher shelter costs, which are directly related to higher interest rates, are still seeing some elevated inflation as well as some elevated wage growth.
+Most economists now believe that to support economic growth the direction of rate cuts is firmly downwards through 2025 and there is a reasonable expectation inflation will remain close to their target.
 Higher leveraged households and a weakening job market have shifted consumer spending toward debt servicing and more conservative spending habits.
 Immigration is helping gross domestic product but it is not currently leading to better economic growth per capita.
-Most economists believe that there will be more modest gross domestic product growth in the short-term and our unemployment rate will increase but still remain low.
-Although much of the Canadian consumer market continues to demonstrate credit strength, there is increasing delinquency rates on non-housing-related consumer debt and some pullback on consumer spending that indicates that the tighter monetary policy and high interest rates are working their way through the economy.
-We expect inflation and interest rates to continue to be the dominant concern for 2024.
+Most economists believe that there will be more modest gross domestic product growth in the short-term and our unemployment rate will increase.
+Although much of the Canadian consumer market continues to demonstrate credit strength, there is increasing delinquency rates on non-housing-related consumer debt and some pullback on consumer spending that indicates that the tighter monetary policy and high interest rates have worked their way through the economy.
+We expect the economy and interest rates to continue to be the dominant concern for 2025.